justin-leibach/bookbot/README.md

 # bookbot
-print statistics of text files
+This bookbot will print statistics of simple text files.